jjvanzon/Circular-Language-Spec-Plans/done/2008-06-2-command-as-an-aspect-spec-project-summary.md

 - *Organize Computer Language Ideas (1)*
 - *Document Parameters Articles*

-(The sub-project *Clarify Command as a Concept Spec* used to be part of this super-project, but was later moved out of scope.)
+(The sub-project *Clarify Command as an Aspect Spec* used to be part of this super-project, but was later moved out of scope.)

 ### Products